dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-cloudflare-workerskv.md

 If you want to let Dapr manage the Worker for you, you will need to provide these 3 metadata options:

 <!-- IGNORE_LINKS -->
 - **`workerName`**: Name of the Worker script.
-This will be the first part of the URL of your Worker: for example, if the "workers.dev" domain configured for your Cloudflare account is `mydomain.workers.dev` and you set `workerName` to `mydaprkv`, the Worker that Dapr deploys will be available at `https://mydaprkv.mydomain.workers.dev`.
+This will be the first part of the URL of your Worker.
+For example, if the "workers.dev" domain configured for your Cloudflare account is `mydomain.workers.dev` and you set `workerName` to `mydaprkv`, the Worker that Dapr deploys will be available at `https://mydaprkv.mydomain.workers.dev`.
 - **`cfAccountID`**: ID of your Cloudflare account.
 You can find this in your browser's URL bar after logging into the [Cloudflare dashboard](https://dash.cloudflare.com/), with the ID being the hex string right after `dash.cloudflare.com`.
 For example, if the URL is `https://dash.cloudflare.com/456789abcdef8b5588f3d134f74acdef`, the value for `cfAccountID` is `456789abcdef8b5588f3d134f74acdef`.
 - **`cfAPIToken`**: API token with permission to create and edit Workers and Workers KV namespaces.
-You can create it from the ["API Tokens" page](https://dash.cloudflare.com/profile/api-tokens) in the "My Profile" section in the Cloudflare dashboard.
-Click on "Create token", select the **"Edit Cloudflare Workers"** template, then follow the on-screen instructions to generate a new API token.
+You can create it from the ["API Tokens" page](https://dash.cloudflare.com/profile/api-tokens) in the "My Profile" section in the Cloudflare dashboard:
+   1. Click on **"Create token"**.
+   1. Select the **"Edit Cloudflare Workers"** template.
+   1. Follow the on-screen instructions to generate a new API token.
 <!-- END_IGNORE -->

 When Dapr is configured to manage the Worker for you, when a Dapr Runtime is started it checks that the Worker exists and it's up-to-date.
 If the Worker doesn't exist, or if it's using an outdated version, Dapr will create or upgrade it for you automatically.